Dougal Dixon: Personal life

 Dixon married his wife Jean Mary Young on 3 April 1971.
-They live together in Wareham and have two children: Gavin (born 1975) and Lindsay (born 1980), as well as three grandchildren.
+They live together in Wareham in Dorset and have two children: Gavin (born 1975) and Lindsay (born 1980), as well as three grandchildren.
 In Wareham, Dixon is also the director, operations manager and chief projectionist of the local movie theatre, the Rex Cinema, and he has created claymation stop-motion advertisements for local businesses, as well as animated short films, that screen before the feature films.
 Dixon's hobbies also include painting and sculpting.

 Dixon is a science fiction enthusiast and has attended several conventions, often speaking about the veracity, in terms of evolution and ecology, of alien creatures in science fiction.
 Dixon has stated that he mostly reads science fiction stories from the "golden age", by writers such as Brian Aldiss, Arthur C. Clarke, Robert Silverberg and Clifford D. Simak.

 Dixon has stated that he does not believe in a god "as far as evolution is concerned".